 *Chloe is extraordinary.
-Her birthday is next week, when she will turn 7 years old. *Chloe lives at Courage Home Purple, a foster home with 10 other children, 2 foster moms, and one of their adopted daughters (Merissa, who has adopted Divya). *Chloe is a whirlwind!
+Her birthday is next week, when she will turn 7 years old. *Chloe lives at Courage Home Purple, a foster home with 11 other children, 2 foster moms Lydia and Merissa, and one of their adopted daughters (Divya, adopted by Merissa). *Chloe is a whirlwind!
 She is constantly on the move and is incredibly talkative.
 She attends dance class, which she loves, along with ‘Western voice’ (singing) lessons alongside her former foster sister, who was recently adopted by a foreign national volunteering at SCH.
 She is blind, and uses the following adaptive devices: a guide cane to navigate her surroundings; learning to read Braille; learning to use a Brailler (to write). *Chloe also relies heavily on her sense of hearing.
 She can ride an adapted tricycle. *Chloe is independent in walking with her guide cane.

 Chloe currently attends Anjali School for the Blind in her foster home at SCH, which is run by her foster parents.
 She has tried a number of mainstream private schools, but none have ultimately served her in a way that she deserves.
 She’s been excluded, avoided, and isolated by adults at her schools.
 Her foster moms are trying to find her the school that is the best fit for her, but it is difficult.
 School is a privilege in India, not a right.
 It costs money, and including people with disabilities is not common in Indian culture.
 Things are changing, but it’s slow progress and many people are doing lots of work to change it.
 But for now, they try to find the best fit possible for her.